Seifwael22/Maven-Market-Dashboard-Power-BI-/README.md

 - **Data Cleaning**: Dealing with missing data and formatting inconsistencies was one of the challenges.
 - **Handling Relationships**: Ensuring the proper relationships between tables was crucial for creating a functional data model.
-- **Performance**: With large datasets, some performance issues were faced, especially when applying complex DAX measures.

 ---